john-ml/constant-time-code/README.md

-# Cross-product verification of constant-time code in Rosette
+# Verification & synthesis of constant-time code in Rosette

 Cryptographic algorithms whose timings are dependent upon private information are vulnerable to a side channel attack where